erickasakya/flask-starter/candidates_backend/README.md

 Candidates Service
 =======

-This code is our example of Candidates Micro Service.
+Candidates Micro Service.
 It is a Flask application (https://flask.palletsprojects.com/) that creates a RESTFul backend to store job candidates.

 Set it up
 ------